 Planting dates of winter rye have been evaluated by our team for more than four years.
-Dates for rye seeding have ranged from early September through early November (Table 4).
+Dates for rye seeding have ranged from early September through early November (Table 5).
 Results have revealed that winter rye does best when planted early in the season (Figure 4).
 In all years of the study, yields were drastically higher for winter rye planted in early September versus later planting dates, averaging 6,000 pounds (3 tons) of dry matter per acre.
 Plants were taller (averaging 18.7 inches) when planted in the first week of September, with an average of 75% plant coverage of the soil.
 In contrast, winter rye planted in November yielded only 1,238 pounds (0.62 tons) of dry matter per acre, with an average of 33.5% plant coverage; this is not enough biomass accumulation for adequate soil coverage, animal grazing, or crop production, and would probably not justify the cost of rye seed.
+For winter rye and other cereal grain cover crops, the production of side shoots-tillers-is critically important in their establishment.
+Tillering can contribute up to 60% of total yields for these plants.
+Later plantings of cereals, including winter rye, generally do not have enough time to set tillers, resulting in lower yields and insufficient biomass accumulation.
+Planting cover crops in late season (after October), may be better established with light tillage, which will allow for a more random pattern of plant establishment.